 2008-present, Director, Center for Gender and Intercultural Studies, SUNY Cortland

-2008-present Visiting Professor, Social & Cultural Studies, Hochschule Fulda, Germany
+2008-present, Visiting Professor, Social & Cultural Studies, Hochschule Fulda

 2006-present, Full Professor (with tenure), Department of Philosophy, SUNY Cortland

 2005-6 Acting Chair, Department of Philosophy, SUNY Cortland

-2002-06 Associate Professor (with tenure), Department of Philosophy, SUNY Cortland
+2002-06 Associate Professor (with tenure), Department of Philosophy, Cortland

-2001-02 Chair of the Center for Multicultural and Gender Studies, SUNY Cortland
+2001-02 Chair, Center for Multicultural and Gender Studies, SUNY Cortland

-2000-01 Co-Chair of the Center for Multicultural and Gender Studies, SUNY Cortland
+2000-01 Co-Chair, Center for Multicultural and Gender Studies, SUNY Cortland

 1999-02 Assistant Professor, Department of Philosophy, SUNY Cortland

 1996-1999 Visiting Assistant Professor, Department of Women’s Studies, Mankato